 Silvercrest Asset Management Group Inc. ("Silvercrest"), together with its consolidated subsidiary, Silvercrest L.P., a limited partnership, (collectively the "Company"), was formed as a Delaware corporation on July 11, 2011.
 Silvercrest is a holding company that was formed in order to carry on the business of Silvercrest L.P., the managing member of our operating subsidiary, and its subsidiaries.
-Effective on June 26, 2013, Silvercrest became the sole general partner of Silvercrest L.P., and its only material asset is the general partner interest in Silvercrest L.P., represented by 9,503,410 Class A units or approximately 68.3% of the outstanding interests of Silvercrest L.P.
-Silvercrest controls all of the businesses and affairs of Silvercrest L.P. and, through Silvercrest L.P. and its subsidiaries, continues to conduct the business previously conducted by these entities prior to the reorganization.
+Effective on June 26, 2013, Silvercrest became the sole general partner of Silvercrest L.P., and its only material asset is the general partner interest in Silvercrest L.P., represented by 9,473,772 Class A units or approximately 70.1% of the outstanding interests of Silvercrest L.P.
+Silvercrest L.P. and, through Silvercrest L.P. and its subsidiaries, continues to conduct the business previously conducted by these entities prior to the reorganization.

 Silvercrest L.P., together with its consolidated subsidiaries (collectively "SLP"), provides investment management and family office services to individuals and families and their trusts, and to endowments, foundations and other institutional investors primarily located in the United States of America.
-The business includes the management of funds of funds and other investment funds, collectively referred to as the "Silvercrest Funds".
+The business includes the management of funds of funds and other investment funds, collectively referred to as the "Silvercrest Funds."